AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 <details>
   <summary>macOS Apple Silicone</summary><br>

-To leverage the Mx chip from Python, you must use a special Python distribution called [Miniforge](https://github.com/conda-forge/miniforge).
+To leverage the Mx chip for Python, you must use a special Python distribution called [Miniforge](https://github.com/conda-forge/miniforge).
 Open terminal using <kbd>⌘</kbd>+<kbd>Space</kbd> and type `terminal`.
 Enter the following commands in terminal to setup your environment.

 Miniforge can be installed using Homebrew or from the source.
 We suggest trying Homebrew option first.